vstehle/SCT_Parser/README.md

 $ ./parser.py --validate-config --schema <schema.yaml> ...
 ```

-If no schema is specified, the default `schema.yaml` is be used.
+If no schema is specified, the default `schemas/config-schema.yaml` is used.

 See also [Configuration file format].